+Members Absent:

-Members Absent: - Scott Pendergrast, MARTA representative (appointed by MARTA)
+Scott Pendergrast, MARTA representative (appointed by MARTA)

+Staff Present:

+- Karl Smith-Davids, City of Atlanta Bureau of Planning

-Will Herbig, Midtown Alliance
+- Will Herbig, Midtown Alliance

-Syd Janney, Midtown Alliance
+- Syd Janney, Midtown Alliance

-Brian Smith, Midtown Alliance
+- Brian Smith, Midtown Alliance

 Project Facts:

 1075 Peachtree is located on a full city block bounded by Peachtree, 12th, Juniper, and 11th Streets and is located across Peachtree St. from 1010 Midtown which is under construction by the same applicant.
 The project will consist of two towers approximately 473 ft. tall, above a 14-story, 1,800 vehicle parking structure.